isabelc/EDD-Related-Downloads/readme.txt

 == Installation ==

-1. Unzip `easy-digital-downloads-related-downloads.zip` directly into the `/wp-content/plugins/` directory
+1. In your WordPress dashboard, go to "Plugins -> Add New", and search for "Easy Digital Downloads - Related Downloads".
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-That's it.
-At this point, related downloads, if any, will appear underneath each download.
+2. Click to install and then Activate the plugin.
+3. That's it.
+At this point, related downloads, if any exist, will appear underneath each download.
-3. Optional: Go to `Downloads --> Settings --> Extensions tab` to change the default settings.
+4. Optional: Go to `Downloads --> Settings --> Extensions tab` to change the default settings.
-4. Optional: Use the widget at `Appearances --> Widgets`.
+5. Optional: Use the widget at `Appearances --> Widgets`.

 == Frequently Asked Questions ==